YuriGor/deepdash/docs/index.md

 ## mapValuesDeep

-returns an object with the same structure with values trasformed thru iteratee.
+returns an object with the same structure with values trasformed thru iteratee. if some value changed type from/to array - children will be skipped and given value will be used as is

 ```js
 _.mapValuesDeep( obj, iteratee, options) => object